Aghababaei/PhD-Seeker/README.md

 #### Adding Python to Windows environmental variables

-Prior to running codes, make sure that Python has been already added to environmental variables as a `Path`, otherwise:
+Prior to running codes, make sure that Python has been already added to environmental variables as a `PATH`, otherwise:

-1. Right-clicking This PC and going to Properties.
+1. Right-click This PC and going to Properties.
-2. Clicking on the Advanced system settings in the menu on the left.
+2. Click on the Advanced system settings in the menu on the left.
-3. Clicking on the Environment Variables button o​n the bottom right.
+3. Click on the Environment Variables button o​n the bottom right.
-4. In the System variables section, selecting the Path variable and clicking on Edit.
+4. In the System variables section, select the Path variable and click on Edit.
 The next screen will show all the directories that are currently a part of the PATH variable.
-5. Clicking on New and entering Python’s install directory.
+5. Click on New and entering Python’s install directory.

 #### Requirements